bornengineer/ai-support-agent/README.md

 ## ⚖️ Trade-offs & Future Improvements

 - **Database**: Currently using raw SQL queries for simplicity.
 In a real production app, I would use an ORM (Prisma/Drizzle) for type-safe database access and migration management.
 - **Security**: Basic CORS and input validation are implemented.
-Production would require Rate Limiting (Redis), stricter Content Security Policy, and Authentication.
+Production would require stricter Content Security Policy, and Authentication.
 - **Styling**: Uses basic CSS/styled components.
 Could be enhanced with Tailwind CSS or a UI library for better theming.
-- **LLM Context**: The conversation history is fetched and sent in full.
-For very long chats, a sliding window or summarization strategy would be needed to stay within token limits.
+- **Modularization**: We can make the codebase more modular, efficient and optimized by utilizing best code practices.
+- **Testing**: Adding unit and integration tests (backend and frontend) would increase confidence and prevent regressions.
+- **Performance Optimization**: Caching prompt context with Redis or implementing streaming responses would improve responsiveness and lower LLM cost.